richlamdev/tf-github-admin/README.md

 After importation is done, check the Terraform state to verify proper importation.

+`Terraform state list` followed by

+`Terraform plan`

-`Terraform state list` followed by `Terraform plan`.
-Theoretically, zero (0) changes should be applied against the Github Organization in which the data imported was imported from.
+Theoretically, zero (0) changes should be applied against the Github Organization in which the data imported from.